-- 4.10.4.2 Nothing in this section shall be construed as modifying the requirements of the following: M.G.L., Ch.
+- (k) any proposed development that (1) would be located entirely or partially within - the Floodplain District, (2) that would involve a Subdivision of Land, and (3) that would satisfy the eligibility criteria specified in section 6.4.3.1, shall require a special permit for an Open Space Residential Development (OSRD) under section 6.4, except that the Planning Board may waive the application of this standard if the Board determines that the development of the site as an OSRD, as compared to a conventional subdivision, would not promote the purposes of section 6.4. - 4.10.5.2 Nothing in this section shall be construed as modifying the requirements of the following: M.G.L., Ch.
 131, § 40; the Massachusetts State Building Code, 780 C.M.R.; the Massachusetts Wetlands Protection Regulations, 310 C.M.R.
 10.00; the Massachusetts Inland Wetlands Restriction, 310 C.M.R.
 13.00; the Massachusetts Coastal Wetlands Restriction, 310 C.M.R.
 12.00; and Title V of the State Environmental Code, 310 C.M.R.
-15.000. - 4.10.5 Special Permit Criteria and Procedures - 4.10.5.1 The Planning Board may not issue a special permit for a new development activity under this section, unless it determines: - (a) that the activity will comply with all applicable development standards specified by section 4.10.4; - (b) that the activity will not result in an increase in flooding above the BFE, obstruct or divert flood flow, or reduce natural flood storage; and - (c) that the proposed development will be reasonably safe from flooding. - 4.10.5.2 In deciding whether to issue a special permit under this section, the Planning Board shall consider any comments submitted prior to the close of the public hearing by the Conservation Commission, the Board of Selectmen, the Board of Health, and any Town officer or department.
+15.000. - 4.10.6 Special Permit Criteria and Procedures - 4.10.6.1 A special permit is required for proposed construction or other development in the floodplain overlay district, including new construction or changes to existing buildings, placement manufactured homes, placement of agricultural facilities, fences, sheds, storage facilities or drilling, mining, paving and any other development that might increase flooding or adversely impact flood risks to other properties. - 4.10.6.2 In deciding whether to issue a special permit under this section, the Planning Board shall consider any comments submitted prior to the close of the public hearing by the Conservation Commission, the Board of Selectmen, the Board of Health, and any Town officer or department. - 4.10.6.3 The review process outlined in this section includes the requirement that the project proponent obtain all local, state, and federal permits that will be necessary in order to carry out the proposed development in the floodplain overlay district.
+The proponent must acquire all necessary permits, and demonstrate that all necessary permits have been acquired.